negrutiu/nsis-nsutils/README.md

 RegMultiSzInsertBefore<br>RegMultiSzInsertAfter<br>RegMultiSzInsertAtIndex<br>RegMultiSzDelete|Operations with `REG_MULTI_SZ` registry values
 CPUID|Retrieve CPU capabilities
-CompareFiles|Check if two files are equal (content comparison) DriveIsSSD|Check if a drive is SSD, by examining its `TRIM` capability
+CompareFiles|Check if two files are equal (content comparison) DriveIsSSD|Check if a drive is SSD by examining its `TRIM` capability